badalrai21/Metacrafter_ETH_AVAX_Proof_IntermediateEVM_Module2_ProjectAssessment/README.md

 ##### 3. Deployment Issues:

 ➝ Make sure you are connected to the correct Ethereum network (e.g., Mainnet, Ropsten, Rinkeby).
 ➝ Ensure your Ethereum wallet is unlocked and has sufficient funds.
+##### 4. MetaMask Connection Problems:

+➝ Ensure the MetaMask extension is installed and enabled in your browser.
+➝ Check that you are logged into MetaMask and have selected the correct network.
+➝ If the DApp doesn't detect MetaMask, try refreshing the page or restarting your browser.
+➝ Make sure you have granted the DApp permission to access your MetaMask account.

 ### FAQs
-Q: How do I add a new room?
+Q: How do I update the message?
-A: Use the addRoom function with the required parameters: _id, _name, and _price.
-Ensure the _price is greater than zero.
+A: Use the "Update Message" function with the new message.
+Confirm the transaction in MetaMask.

-Q: How do I update a room?
+Q: How do I update the favorite number?
-A: Use the updateRoom function with the room's _id, new _name, new _price, and _isAvailable status.
-Ensure the room exists before updating.
+A: Use the "Update Favorite Number" function with the new number.
+Confirm the transaction in MetaMask.

-Q: How do I check the total number of rooms?
+Q: How do I set the message length?
-A: Use the totalRooms function to get the current count of rooms.
+A: Use the "Set Message Length" function with the desired maximum length.
+Confirm the transaction in MetaMask.

+Q: How do I view the current message and favorite number?
+A: Connect your MetaMask wallet and the DApp will automatically display the current message and favorite number.

 ### Contact
 If you need further assistance, feel free to reach out: